Course Challenge and Equivalency Policy

 Course Challenge Policy

 To challenge a course is to prove the student has undocumented prior learning.
-Students are entitled to challenge in order to receive credit for Ministry Authorized or Board Authority Authorized Grade 10, 11 or 12 courses.
+Students are entitled to challenge in order to receive credit for Ministry Authorized or Board Authority Authorized Grade 11-12 courses.

-Prior to engaging in the challenge process, schools must review any documentation of prior learning that a student presents in order to determine if credit can be awarded through equivalency.
+Before engaging in the challenge process, schools must review any documentation of prior learning that a student presents to determine if credit can be awarded through equivalency.

 A student can challenge a course if he or she:

-- Has not already challenged the course and received a passing grade, or completed the course through previous enrolment, or been granted equivalency for the course.
+- Has not already challenged the course and received a passing grade, completed the course through previous enrollment, or been granted equivalency for the course.

 - Can give compelling evidence that he or she will succeed in the challenge.